fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 print(stripped[:100])
 ```

 We can see that this has had the desired effect, mostly.
-Contractions like What’s have
+Contractions like What's have
 become Whats but armour-like has become armourlike.

 5.4.
 Manual Tokenization